DigitalSlideArchive/ImageDePHI/README.md

 Image rules can have the following actions:

 * `replace`: Replace an image with another.
 If specified, a value for `replace_with` must also be provided
 * `keep`: Does nothing.
-This image is included in the output file
+The associated image matching this key will be included in the output file
 * `delete`: The image will not be included in the output file

 For image rules, the only supported value of `replace_with` is `blank_image`.